wso2/docs-choreo-dev/en/docs/observability/root-cause-analysis.md

 # Root Cause Analysis

 Performing root cause analysis is crucial in identifying and rectifying the underlying problem for any anomalies detected in a system.
-Choreo Observability provides helpful insights out-of-the-box that assists in carrying out a root cause analysis for any application deployed on the Choreo platform.
+Choreo Observability provides helpful insights out-of-the-box that assists in carrying out a root cause analysis for any service deployed on the Choreo platform.

 !!! info
     For explanation, we are using the sample data available in the product.